MicrosoftDocs/win32/desktop-src/IndexSrv/creating-ado-objects.md

 ---
 title: Creating ADO Objects
-description: Creating ADO Objects ms.assetid: '0f149af0-c0e7-4165-ab65-c1f3fb100c1d'
+description: Creating ADO Objects ms.assetid: 0f149af0-c0e7-4165-ab65-c1f3fb100c1d
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating ADO Objects

 > [!Note]
 > Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
 Instead, use [Windows Search](https://msdn.microsoft.com/library/windows/desktop/aa965362) for client side search and [Microsoft Search Server Express]( http://go.microsoft.com/fwlink/p/?linkid=258445) for server side search.

 The [ActiveX Data Objects (ADO) API](programming-apis.md#-idxs-activex-data-objects-api) provides the [**Connection**](mdobjconnection), [**Command**](mdobjcommand), and [**Recordset**](mdobjodbrec) objects for accessing and manipulating data from the [OLE DB Provider for Indexing Service](ole-db-provider-for-indexing-service.md).
 Of these objects, an Indexing Service application typically uses just the **Recordset** object to represent the set of records resulting from a query submitted using the [Query Helper API](programming-apis.md#-idxs-query-helper-api) (see [Creating Query Helper Objects](creating-query-helper-objects.md)).